 The focus of the Master of Science in Cyber Security program is to provide students with a strong and solid foundation in cyber security as well as preparation in management and leadership.

-Transfer Relevant Credits and Certifications towards your Cyber Security Degree Online
+Transfer Relevant Credits and Certifications towards your Online Cybersecurity Degree

 As a prospective EC-Council student, you may be entitled to college credit(s) for your professional certification(s) and experience that can be applied to certain course(s), reducing the time you need to earn your degree.